 bankruptcy in December 1994 after rising interest rates savaged

 investment bets by its treasurer, leaving the county with a loss

 of $1.7 billion in an investment pool.
-That put Orange County at
+That put the county at

 risk of a $1 billion default the next year.

-lost its title of the biggest municipal bankruptcy in U.S.
+lost its title of the biggest ,municipal bankruptcy in the U.S.

 history when Alabama's Jefferson County filed in November 2011.

-Harrisburg, the state capital of Pennsylvania, so far has
+Harrisburg, Pennsylvania, the state capital, so far has lost

-lost in court when it has tried to file for bankruptcy.
-But it
+in court when it has tried to file for bankruptcy.
+But it might

-might relaunch that strategy when a state law banning its
+relaunch that strategy when a law that bars Pennsylvania cities

 million of debt incurred by cost overruns from an upgrade of its